2025-ilaria/project-/sparql-queries.md

 We noticed that for Teatro Massimo in Palermo only very limited information was provided.
 This observation became the starting point of our investigation.

-## 2️⃣ Checking the information of another theatre to compare
+## Query 2️⃣: Checking the information of another theatre to compare
 We run the exact same query as Query 1 for other theatres, like the Teatro Comunale di Bologna, to compare the results with Teatro Massimo di Palermo and identify possibile gaps:

 ```sparql